googleapis/java-storage/README.md

 ## Authentication

-See the [Authentication][authentication] section in the base directory's README.
+See the [Authentication][authentication] section in Google Cloud Java's README.

 ## Authorization